Meet Aminat: Daughter, Student, Future Finance Mogul, Warrior

 My friends don’t know my situation, but they treat me like an egg because I get sick a lot.

 Sickle cell has limited quite a lot of areas of my life specifically in terms of sports.
 I love basketball which requires lot of strength to jump and run and I also love swimming.
-In my school, my teachers were always afraid of choosing me for competitions because I am seen as fragile.
+In my school, I was not chosen for competitions because my teachers always saw me as fragile.